nanthony80/repliSTREAM/README.md

 **Daniel Stratis**
 GitHub: [@dswede43](https://github.com/dswede43)

 I am grateful to my project partner, Daniel Stratis, for his collaboration throughout this work, including identifying Ballini et al. (2024) as a suitable study for learning eDNA metabarcoding bioinformatics, supporting the curation of the CRABS reference database, advising on pipeline troubleshooting and analyses, and providing consistent feedback and encouragement along the way.
-His contributions were instrumental to the progress of this project and to my own learning journey.
+His contributions were instrumental to the progress of this project and to my learning of eDNA metaboarcoding bioinformatics.

 ---